-- a) Purposes of the privacy, civil rights, and civil liberties protection policy; and - b) Substance and intent of the provisions of the policy relating to the collection, use, analysis, retention, destruction, sharing, and disclosure of information retained by the VIC - c) The impact of improper activities associated with information accessible within or through the VIC; and - d) The nature and possible sanctions for policy violations, including possible administrative, civil and criminal liability; and - e) Originating and participating agency responsibilities and obligations under applicable law and policy; and - f) How to implement the policy in the daily work all users; and - g) Mechanisms for reporting violations of the VIC privacy protection policies and procedures.
+(a) Purposes of the Privacy Policy;

+- b) Substance and intent of the provisions of the policy relating to the collection, use, analysis, retention, destruction, sharing, and disclosure of information retained by the VIC; - (c) The impact of improper activities associated with information accessible within or through the VIC; - (d) The nature and possible sanctions for policy violations, including possible administrative, civil and criminal liability; - (e) Originating and participating agency responsibilities and obligations under applicable law and policy; - (f) How to implement the policy in the daily work all users; and - (g) Mechanisms for reporting violations of the VIC privacy protection policies and procedures. - 10.3 Record of Training.
-10.30 Record of Training

 A record of completion of the initial and annual privacy training and written acknowledgement as described in section 9.20(g) will be maintained by the Privacy Officer.